Introducing Ruta Negra Italia.

 Ghisallo & Muro di Sormano

 Today’s ride is one of these dream rides that every cyclist should complete at least once in a lifetime.
 Our ride follows many of the routes taken by the autumn “falling leaves” classic, the Giro di Lombardia.
-Leaving our hotel in Bellagio we start climbing on our way to one of cycling’s most famous sites - the Madonna del Ghisallo church and cycling musuem.
-We’ll stop for a while to explore this fascinating shrine before continuing our route over the Muro di Sormano with it’s 15% average grade over 1.5 km.
+Leaving our hotel we head north towards the village of Sormano which signals the start of the “Muro” di Sormano with it’s 15% average grade over 1.5 km.
+From the Muro we descend to the Lake Como shore and head for Bellagio where we start climbing to one of cycling’s most famous sites - the Madonna del Ghisallo church and cycling musuem.
+We’ll stop for a while to explore this fascinating shrine before continuing our route back to our hotel.

 Passo San Marco

-Our ride starts with a 15 minute ferry ride across Lake Como, from Bellagio to Varenna.
+From our hotel we head north along the lakeside to Bellagio where we can enjoy the stunning lake views during the 15 minute ferry ride across Lake Como to Varenna.
 Enjoy these 15 minutes of flat as it won’t be long before we’re climbing again.
 Along the shore of Lake Como we’ll eventually come to Morbegno which signals the start of the 26km Passo San Marco.
 Enjoy the stunning views of the Lombardy countryside as we climb the San Marco.
 From the San Marco we descend deep into the Italian cycling heartland of Lombardy where we can enjoy a couple of short climbs before reaching our hotel halfway up the Passo della Presolana.

 Vivione and Padrio